-However, the FCA has confirmed that customers who seek further support from lenders after their payment holidays end should have this reflected on their credit files.
+The FCA has confirmed, however, that customers who seek further support from lenders after their payment holidays end should have this reflected on their credit files.
 It says doing so will help ensure lenders have an accurate picture of customers’ financial circumstances.

 - Find out more: what a payment holiday will look like on your credit report

 What if my credit report is wrongly affected?

 If your lender wrongly submits your payment holiday as a default on your credit report, it’s important that you flag this as soon as possible.
 If you inform your lender of the error and it accepts responsibility, it will be able to fix the mistake itself.

 You can also raise a dispute with the credit referencing agency.
 All of the major agencies offer online services where you can raise and submit disputes.
 Once you’ve submitted the issue, the agency will ask the lender to check its records and amend any errors.

 Will a payment holiday affect future credit applications?